jharwell/libra/docs/index.rst

 ==========================

-LIBRA **is** a thin, declarative layer on top of CMake — a set of conventions for structuring C++ projects and a unified interface for build, test, analysis, and documentation workflows.
+LIBRA **is** a thin, declarative layer on top of CMake — a set of conventions for structuring C/C++ projects and a unified interface for build, test, analysis, and documentation workflows.

 LIBRA **is not** a replacement for CMake, a new build system, or a tool that